ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/Exercises.rst

         Party p1 = new Party("Kerry", 10, 7);
         Party p2 = new Party("Jules", 9, 6);

-        PartyOptions p = new PartyOptions(10);
+        PartyOptions options = new PartyOptions(10);
-        p1.addToOptions(p);
+        p1.addToOptions(options);
-        p2.addToOptions(p);
+        p2.addToOptions(options);

     - Party by Kerry rejected; Party by Jules rejected;

-      - Kerry's party is accepted because it is in the 10th month.
+      - Kerry's party should be accepted because it is in the 10th month.

     - Party by Kerry rejected; Party by Jules accepted;

-      - Jules' party is rejected because it is not in the 10th month.
+      - Kerry's party should be accepted because it is in the 10th month.
+Jules' party should be rejected because it is not in the 10th month.

     - Party by Kerry accepted; Party by Jules rejected;

-      + Kerry's party is accepted because it is in the 10th month.
+      + Kerry's party is accepted because it is in the 10th month, and Jules' party is not.

     - Party by Kerry accepted; Party by Jules accepted;

-      - Jules' party is rejected because it is not in the 10th month.
+      - Jules' party should be rejected because it is not in the 10th month.